tanaynigam/Conway-s-Game-Of-Life/README.md

 	* The Blocks component of the Script determines the initial placement of the **Alive** Cells to start the game.
 The inputs require using the **Size** factor of the block to input number of initial **Alive** Cells and then input coordinates of each **Alive** Cell.
 	* The coordinates of the grid corresponds to a regular X-Y grid with X=0 and Y=0 at the center of the grid/Camera.
 	* After Initializing, hitting the Play button allows the Game of Life to run through the rest of its iterations.

+* For the 3D version of the game, It is possible to control the camera for different viewpoints of the Game of Life:
+	* The Arrow Keys or W/A/S/D control the movement of the Camera
+	* The Mouse controls the direction of the view of the Camera

 * Here are few examples of Inputs that can be used for initializing the Game of Life: